 Two seemingly separate issues: improving eyewitness memory for distressing events, and improving treatment for those with substance use disorder (SUD).
 How do they fit together (or do they even fit)?
 Well, to be honest, at first I wasn’t sure they did.

 There is a common theme tying all these different research areas together: cognition – how we think and remember and what happens when it goes wrong.
-Finally one day, it all fell into place: unfortunately, people who are intoxicated (especially those with SUD) are sometimes witnesses or victims of distressing crimes.
+Finally one day, it all fell into place: unfortunately, people who are intoxicated are sometimes witnesses or victims of distressing crimes.
 We already know that our memories are not perfect; in fact, flawed eyewitness memory is one of the key reasons for wrongful convictions.
 We also know that different substances can impair memory.
 There is still much to learn however, in terms of just how intoxication relates to memory for traumatic crimes.
 Essentially, I’m hoping to fill some of the gaps in this area.
-Ultimately, in some small way, I would like my research to be able to contribute to improving both health and justice outcomes for this underserved and often stigmatised group of people.
+Ultimately, I would like my research to be able to contribute to improving both health and justice outcomes for this underserved and often stigmatised group of people.

 Feel free to contact me if you’d like to discuss further.